OpenBB-finance/OpenBB/website/content/sdk/reference/portfolio/alloc/assets.md

 ---
 title: assets
-description: This tutorial page provides information about the 'assets' function in the OpenBB Terminal's Portfolio module, how to implement it and its parameters.
+description: "This tutorial page provides information about the 'assets' function in" the OpenBB Terminal's Portfolio module, how to implement it and its parameters.
   The 'assets' function is used to display a portfolio's asset allocation as compared to the benchmark.